Pat Ryan (executive)

-Patrick G. Ryan is an American billionaire insurance businessman.
-He is the founder and retired chairman and CEO of Aon Corporation.
+Patrick George Ryan (born May 1937) is an American billionaire insurance businessman.
+He is the founder and retired chairman and CEO of Aon.
 In 2010, he founded Ryan Specialty Group (RSG) as a holding company aimed at providing specialty services to insurance brokers, agents and carriers.
 RSG's first subsidiary, ThinkRisk, began business in December 2009 to provide underwriting and claims management services for media, technology, advertising and network security.

 Ryan was the chairman and CEO of the Chicago 2016 Olympic bid committee and is chairman of World Sport Chicago, an organization that formed out of Chicago's Olympic bid.

 Ryan is a philanthropist in Chicago.
 He is married to Shirley Welsh Ryan, with whom he runs the Patrick G. and Shirley W. Ryan Foundation.
 He is also a benefactor of the Art Institute of Chicago Building's modern wing addition.

 Ryan is a member and former chairman of the board of trustees at Northwestern University, where both major athletic facilities, Welsh-Ryan Arena and Ryan Field, are named after him.
 Ryan owns a large minority interest in the Chicago Bears.